wp-plugins/genesis-club-lite/readme.txt

 * How do I replace a text only title with a logo? - see http://www.diywebmastery.com/3173/add-a-mobile-responsive-clickable-logo-to-your-site
 * How do I add an author signature at the foot of a post? - see http://www.diywebmastery.com/3098/how-to-add-an-author-signature-at-the-foot-of-a-post/
-* How do I add the accordion to my FAQ page = see http://www.diywebmastery.com/3180/how-to-make-an-accordion-faq
+* How do I add the accordion to my FAQ page - see http://www.diywebmastery.com/3180/how-to-make-an-accordion-faq
-* How do I add the accordion to my FAQ Category archive = see http://www.diywebmastery.com/3189/how-to-make-an-accordion-from-your-faq-category
+* How do I add the accordion to my FAQ Category archive - see http://www.diywebmastery.com/3189/how-to-make-an-accordion-from-your-faq-category
+* How do I display a post image gallery in the sidebar with a lightbox - see http://www.diywebmastery.com/3910/post-image-gallery-widget-lightbox

 == Screenshots ==
 1. Display settings